IanFinlayson/exploring-cs/chapter01.md

     Mark: Yes.

 This time, Sofia did not just guess numbers randomly until she hit on the right one.
-By having the extra information, she\'s able to guess more intelligently.
+By having the extra information, she's able to guess more intelligently.
 Her first guess of 50 was the best she could have done to start with.
 The reason is because that way, no matter what Mark answered, she had half the potential numbers eliminated.
 When Mark said